ConorG180/rushdown-mma-gym/README.md

 ## Future features
 There are some features which I believe could be a good idea to implement in the future, along with some other features which could be rebuilt to be better.
 - In the confirmation.html page, it may be a good idea to rebuild the redirect feature.
 At the moment, a "refresh" type meta tag is being used to redirect the user back to the homepage.
 However, This has slightly lowered the accessibility of the page acording to lighthouse.
-It is possible that Javascript may be a better alternative to achieve this outcome, as doing so would increase the accessibility score of the page.
+According to lighthouse, it is possible that Javascript may be a better alternative to achieve this outcome, as doing so would not decrease the accessibility score of the page.
-- A "news" page for the website which shows articles/social media posts related with the gym, upcoming events, and member's competition results may be a good page to implement.
+- A "news" page for the website which shows articles/social media posts related with the gym, upcoming events, and member's competition results may be a good feature to implement.
-- A timetable outlining the gym's class schedule and which instructors are teaching the class could be a great feature to design.
+- A timetable outlining the gym's class schedule and which instructors are teaching each class could be a great feature to design.
 The timetable could also use a color-coded system to highlight the difficulty level of the class, such as beginner, intermediate, advanced etc.
 - Member's accounts.
 This feature would allow members to create an account and log in, which may give them extra features such as being able to book a class in advance and book personal training/combat sessions with specific gym instructors.

 # Testing and bugs